 Sometimes multiple parties may be liable for injuries resulting from a tractor-trailer wreck.
 If a commercial driver claims he was driving safely, for example, but defective road design created a pool of standing water, a victim may sue not only the trucker but also the construction company or the government entity that created the faulty highway surface.
 A jury will apportion fault among all parties whom it finds to bear some responsibility for a crash.
 As long as the victim is not deemed to be 50% or more at fault for a tractor-trailer accident, he or she may be able to recover from all the other individuals or entities found to be at least partly at fault.
 The compensation award will be proportionate to their percentages of responsibility and can cover both objective and subjective forms of harm.
 Types of damages may extend from lost wages, hospital bills, property damage, and other out-of-pocket costs to pain and suffering.

 Gallatin Lawyer Ready to Protect Your Rights After a Truck Accident

-Numerous federal and state regulations govern big rig drivers' conduct on the road.
+Numerous federal and state regulations govern big rig drivers’ conduct on the road.
 A truck accident attorney familiar with these regulations is more likely to understand whether a commercial driver did something wrong that led to a crash near Gallatin, Hendersonville, or Portland.
 Trucking companies and their insurers are familiar with the regulations, and they will be more likely to take you seriously if you are represented by someone who has comparable familiarity with the obligations of their employees.
-Consult Matt Hardin by calling 615-200-1111 or sending a message through our online form.
+Consult Matt Hardin by calling sending a message through our online form.